Framework-R-D/phlex-design/doc/ch_preliminaries/data_flow.rst

 - The function :math:`f` returns hits that are unlabeled in the equational form.
   For the graph above, we explicitly label those hits as :math:`hs` to emphasize that data are always passed along edges.
-  If, however, the hits are not needed by any other function in the graph, the two functions :math:`f` and :math:`g` can be replaced by their composition :math:`h=g \circ f`
+  If, however, the hits are not needed by any other function in the graph, the two functions :math:`f` and :math:`g` can be replaced by their composition :math:`h=g \circ f`, resulting in potential performance improvements in computational efficiency and program memory usage.

   .. graphviz:: functional-programming-data-flow-optimized.gv
      :align: center

-  resulting in potential performance improvements in computational efficiency and program memory usage.

-- A directed graph can have no unterminated edges---i.e. an edge must have a source (the tail of the arrow) and a target (the head of the arrow).
+- Each edge of a directed graph must have a source (the tail of the arrow) and a target (the head of the arrow).
   This means that whereas the equation does not need to specify where the :math:`ws` wires originate (or where the :math:`ts` tracks end up), such locations must be specified in the graph.
   Any node that has only outgoing edges is called a *source* (denoted by a solid dot), and any node that has only incoming edges is a *sink* (denoted by an encircled solid dot).